 There are many elements and information sources that influence choice of major, and the perceived stereotype of those already in the profession makes only one contribution toward that decision.
-Keeping in mind that attractive occupational stereotypes may attract qualified individuals, one must ask whether the attributes agreed upon by the two groups would be appealing to Hispanics.
+Keeping in mind that individuals may be interested in joining occupations where a stereotypical member demonstrates personality traits they find appealing, one must ask whether the attributes agreed upon by the two groups would be appealing to Hispanics.
 Also, Hispanics may erroneously believe that they do not have the attributes associated with their perception of a marketing manager.
 These are matters for future research.

 In the meantime, recruiting Hispanic students to the marketing major continues to be of concern and importance.
 As with all students, this target population should be informed about the personal and professional attributes required in order to be successful in the field and made aware of career opportunities for marketing graduates.
 Providing this information requires dedication on the part of all business school faculty as well as those in administrative positions in higher education.
 But employees in higher education need assistance from those in the "real world."
 Individuals in the marketing occupation could become more active in the recruitment of Hispanic students to the marketing major.
 This process could begin when the students are college freshmen or even while they are still in high school.
-If high school or early university years are the times when students decide their college major, it makes sense to expose them to successful Hispanics currently in marketing.
-Therefore, business school faculty should reach out to the Hispanic community and encourage those with a marketing career to serve as classroom speakers.
+If high school or early university years are the times when students decide their college major, it makes sense to expose them to successful Hispanic community and encourage those with a marketing career to serve as classroom speakers.
 The American Marketing Association (AMA) and the National Society of Hispanic MBAs (NSHMBA) are both ideal organizations to assist faculty in this endeavor.